Message from DPI

 In addition to the DEWS score and risk category, students are given risk tiers for each of the four malleable domains – attendance, behavior, mobility, and assessment.

 DEWS Outcome: DEWS Outcome provides a short assessment of three tiers of student risk.
-Students with a high risk rating have a DEWS Score – DEWS Margin of Error greater than 78.5.
-Students with a moderate rating have a DEWS Score and DEWS Margin of Error that overlaps 78.5.
-Low rating students have a DEWS Score + DEWS Margin of Error less than 78.5.
+Students with a Low risk rating have a DEWS Score – DEWS Margin of Error greater than 78.5.
+Students with a Moderate rating have a DEWS Score and DEWS Margin of Error that overlaps 78.5.
+High rating students have a DEWS Score + DEWS Margin of Error less than 78.5.
 The value of 78.5 was chosen as the statewide threshold, but schools are free to use their own threshold based on local conditions and resources.
 Students with a blank score do not have enough data in the prior year to calculate a score.
 This does not mean these students are not at risk; rather that a school should investigate why no score is available and determine risk based on the most current local data.

 DEWS Score: The DEWS score ranges 0-100 representing the probability or chance that an individual student has of graduating from high school on time with their 4 year cohort.

 DEWS Margin of Error: DEWS Margin of Error represents the error or uncertainty surrounding the DEWS Score for an individual student.